Kołaczki, Kruche Ciastka z Powidłami

 For the full list of ingredients & detailed instructions, please see the recipe card at the end of this post.
 But before you scroll, there’s important stuff to know below.

 ‘Kołaczki’ are known internationally, and are often attributed to Poland.
-But in fact – they’re a very common cookie, popular across the whole Eastern and Central Europe.
+But in fact – they’re a very common cookie, popular across the whole of Eastern and Central Europe.

-In Poland, these cookies these are sold under a generic name: ‘kruche z powidłami’ (meaning: ‘shortcrust cookies with jam’), and are available in various shapes and sizes.
-The term ‘Kołaczki’ is pretty much unknown in Poland, and I’m not sure how this name has became so popular abroad.
+In Poland, these cookies are sold under a generic name: ‘kruche z powidłami’ (meaning: ‘shortcrust cookies with jam’), and are available in various shapes and sizes.
+The term ‘Kołaczki’ is pretty much unknown in Poland, and I’m not sure how this name has become so popular abroad.
 I’m hoping to investigate this topic soon.

 But since they’re already called ‘Polish Christmas Cookies’ around the world, let’s embrace this tradition.

 Fun fact: These cookies get often misspelled as – kolaczki, kolachky, kolachy or kolacky – but a proper spelling would be ‘kołaczki’, pronounced: cowachkey (already plural).